 Source: Historic Sail, Britain's surviving working craft, Paul Brown, the History Press.

-Alastair Walker, The Fleet: a guide to the historic vessels at the Scottish Fisheries Museum (2002) pub: St Ayles Press
+Walker, Alistair, The Fleet: a guide to the historic vessels at the Scottish Fisheries Museum, St Ayles Press, 2002

-K Newland, The zulu herring drifter: case study of historic vessel presevation at the Scottish Fisheries Museum (1998)
+Newland, K, The Zulu herring drifter: case study of historic vessel preservation at the Scottish Fisheries Museum, 1998

-St Andrews Citizen (18 August, 1995) Lightship may not be only vessel bound for new home
+St Andrews Citizen: Lightship may not be only vessel bound for new home, 18 August 1995

 Built by W. & G Stephen of Banff on the Moray Firth and named HEATHER BELL